Kimplul/bcgen/README.md

 `-ftime-report` doesn't show any obvious other flags that should be turned off.
 I'm sure there are, I just haven't looked hard enough.
 In any case, GCC I suppose is the currently recommended compiler.

+# Using tailcalls instead of a single massive function

+I've seen some things online about using tailcalls to produce faster bytecode interpreters, so as an experiment, I modified the generator to output tailcalls instead, where each operation corresponds to a single function that uses tailcalls to the next operation.
+The modifications can be found in the `tailcalls` branch.

+In practice, it seems that this method has a slightly higher runtime overhead due to the fact that calling conventions typically allow only a fairly small number of physical registers to map the virtual registers to, leading to more stack accesses than with a single huge function.
+Additionally, some architecture don't seem to support tailcalls, or at least not efficient ones, so tailcalls may be less portable than this method.
+Would be interesting to see if the situation changes with the `musttail` attribute possibly being standardized.

+Seemingly main advantage of tailcalls seems to be that the library compiles quite a bit quicker, as compiler are typically more geared towards handling lots of small functions over single massive ones.

+Although, please keep in mind that this bytecode generator is only interested in producing machine-like bytecode, and wouldn't necessarily be as well suited for a higher-level bytecode that languages like Python uses, where tailcalls may well be a better fit.